 - Balancing accounts and the trial balance

 - Adjustments and the extended trial balance

-- Produce final accounts of a sole trader
+- Produce financial statements of a sole trader and partnership

 - Introduction to interpretation of financial statements